UPPMAX/programming_formalisms/docs/project_start/startup.md

 ### Initiate a project

-???- question "Exercise: Inititate the project"
+???- question "Exercise: Initiate the project"

     - Be in a terminal and go to the ``project`` folder, which will be the project repository (**repo**)
     - run ``git init``